EMT vs. Rigid Conduit: When and How to Use Each Type

 Electrical Metallic Tubing (EMT) – NEC Article 358

 Often called “thin-wall” conduit, EMT is a lightweight steel or aluminum raceway.
 According to NEC Article 358, its primary purpose is to protect conductors from impact and moisture in non-hazardous locations.
-Because it is unthreaded, sections are joined using either setscrew vs compression fittings.
-Its light weight and the ease with which it can be bent make it a favorite for commercial interior wiring, significantly reducing labor time compared to its heavier counterparts.
+Because it is unthreaded, sections are joined using either setscrew vs compression fittings, and compression fittings are required where a watertight seal is necessary.
+Its light weight and the ease with which it can be bent make it a favorite for commercial interior wiring, significantly reducing labor time compared to heavier conduit types.

 Rigid Metal Conduit (RMC) – NEC Article 344

 RMC is the thickest and heaviest of the metallic conduits.
 Governed by NEC Article 344, it can be made of steel or aluminum and features tapered threads on both ends.
-This threaded conduit system provides extremely robust connections and superior protection for conductors.
-RMC is explicitly permitted for use in all atmospheric conditions and occupancies, including for service entrances, as primary electrical feeders, and in locations where physical impact is a significant concern.
+This threaded conduit system provides robust connections and superior protection for conductors.
+RMC is commonly used where the highest level of mechanical protection is required, such as in industrial plants, outdoor runs, and service or feeder applications where heavy-duty protection is needed; the exact permitted uses and corrosion protection depend on the material and the requirements in the Code.

 Key Differences: EMT vs Rigid Conduit in the Field